A.B. DOWSETT / SCIENCE PHOTO LIBRARY A.B. DOWSETT / SCIENCE PHOTO LIBRARY

-Legionella bacteria.
-Coloured Transmission Elec- tron micrograph (TEM) of the bacteria Legionella pneumophila, cause of Legionnaires' disease.
-Here, numerous bacteria are seen sectioned at different angles: typically, as at centre, they are rod- shaped Gram-negative bacilli with a single motile flagellum.
-L.pneumophila was first identified as an agent of disease after a mysterious outbreak of pneumonia caused 29 deaths at an American Legion convention in 1976.
-The bacteria was found living in water-tanks, shower-heads and air-conditioning systems.
-The disease, also called legionellosis, causes fatal pneumonic lung damage in the elderly and unfit.
-Magnification: x10,000 at 35mm size.
+Legionella.
+Coloured transmission electron micrograph of the bacteria Legionella pneumophila, causative agent of Legionnaires' disease.
+Here, a cluster of these rod-shaped Gram- negative bacilli bacteria are seen; the single flagellum occurring on each bacterium is not seen.
+Legionella pneumophila was first identified as an agent of disease after a mysterious outbreak of pneumonia caused 29 deaths at an American Legion convention in 1976.
+The bacteria was found living in water- tanks, shower- heads and air-conditioning systems.
+The disease, also called legionellosis, often causes fatal pneumonic lung damage in the elderly & unfit.
+Magnification: x8640 6x4.5cm size.

 Model release not required.
 Property release not required.